Showing posts with label funny. Show all posts

 • Sterno-type Stove in a Can.
 Besides melting some snow to rehydrate that dried chicken in a can on your Arctic adventures, you could warm up your freezing todger a bit.

 • Empty can would make a great toupee carrier.
 Or maybe sell "Toupee in a Can."
 You never know when that time might come for this prince or any man.
-This would be a great-crossover into cold weather adventure supplies: keeping the bald pate warm as on outdoors adventures.
+This would be a great-crossover into cold weather adventure supplies: keeping the bald pate warm on outdoors adventures.
 This is another 2-in-1 marketing angle.

 • In fact, launching a whole line of outdoors adventuring supplies 'in a can' could work.
 You, too, can go camping (or glamping) with Prince Harry, even if you can't afford to do so in Botswana.

-• The empty can of either size could be used as an old-fashioned "hair receiver": save your falling hair for 'future use' in a custom toupee if you don't purchase pre-made in the can).
+• The empty can of either size could be used as an old-fashioned "hair receiver": save your falling hair for 'future use' in a custom toupee (if you don't purchase a pre-made toupee in the can).
 Still another 2-in-1 marketing plus.

 • Either size could be offered in the "Dior Suit Coronation Version."